mednkt27-dotcom/get-course/README.md

 for proj

-for us and fo them
+for us and FOR THEM